Rahul-Ghatge-au50/Video-Sharing/README.md

+#TAKE PULL FROM THE REPOSITORY

 #Backend Part
-1) Take Pull from the repositroy
-2) cd to server
+1) cd to server
-3) npm install for the dependencys
+2) npm install for the dependencys
+3) npm start to start

+# Frontend Part
+1) cd to client
+2) npm install
-4) npm start
+3) npm run dev to start